 My fascination with tax started at university and has remained with me since.
 I started my career as a Solicitor with the Large Enterprises Unit of Inland Revenue where I was primarily involved in preparing tax dispute documents and dealing with binding ruling applications.
 From there I moved on to work with a couple of accounting firms, Horwath Wellington (now BDO) and Ernst & Young – gaining tax experience (both consulting and compliance) advising SME’s and corporate clients.
 Immediately prior to setting up my practice, I was an Associate Director with a boutique tax practice providing complex tax advice (including international tax) to high net worth individuals/families.

-I decided to set up my own practice so that I can continue to work in tax, but more importantly, to have the autonomy to provide high quality, confidential, and personalised tax advice to a select number of clients.
+I decided to set up a tax practice so that I can continue to work in tax, but more importantly, to have the autonomy to provide high quality, confidential, and personalised tax advice to a select number of clients.

 Together with my dog, Scruffy, we compete in dog sporting and obedience competitions.
 This is a very different challenge and I am very much a beginner, but it takes me completely out of the world of tax!